-- S24 Armor Modules cannot be blocked. - S25 One team must not, through any means, interfere with the detection of its robot visual features by the other team's robot.
+- S24 Armor Modules cannot be blocked. - S25 Visual feature imitation is not allowed. - S26 One team must not, through any means, interfere with the detection of its robot visual features by the other team's robot.

 Robot visual features: Light indicators on both sides of the Armor Module, and armor stickers.